 The easiest way to explain this benefit is to offer a hypothetical example.

-To better serve you target audience you translate your site from English into French, Spanish, Portuguese and Russian.
+To better serve your target audience, you translate your site from English into French, Spanish, Portuguese and Russian.
 Each translated version of the content gets its own unique URL.
 This can be achieved by either using a separate domain name for each – example.fr perhaps – or, more simply, by making use of use a sub-domain or subdirectory, such as example.com/en/ and example.com/fr/.

 Whatever way you choose to implement this -and the latter is much easier – Google and other search engine bots will read both versions as parts of the same site.
 This means any traffic you get from the various different versions will improve the search engine ranking for the whole site.
 It also helps search engines better understand your site, as it’s clear which languages you’re providing the content in.